|Back to Visas and Citizenship||English I 中文|

 - Additional charges for people who do not apply for an RRV online

-- Applying for this visa in person or by mail or by courier
+- Applying for this visa in person

 - Further Information

-On this page: Introduction; Applying for this visa online; Applying for this visa in person or by mail or by courier
+On this page: Introduction; Applying for this visa online; Applying for this visa in person

 The purpose of the Resident Return Visa (RRV) is to allow current or former Australian permanent residents, or former Australian citizens to re-enter Australia after travelling overseas.
 This visa will allow you maintain your status as an Australian permanent resident on your return to Australia.